bibendovsky/bstone/README.md

     - `gl_3_2_c` - OpenGL 3.2 core or higher.
     - `gles_2_0` - OpenGL ES 2.0 or higher.
     - `vulkan` - Vulkan 1.0 or higher.
-    - 'null' - for development Available in debug builds only.
+    - 'null' - for development.
+Available in debug builds only.

   Default: `auto_detect`